combra-lab/pop-spiking-deep-rl/README.md

 python test_loihi.py
 ```

 This will test the 10 trained models on Loihi.
-To run the code correctly, `data_dir` value in the script need to be changed to the folder storing all trained models.
+To run the code correctly, `data_dir` value in the script needs to be changed to the folder that stores all trained models.

 ### Acknowledgment ###